-- locate specific details from a drawing set, including plan, elevation, section, site, and detail drawings. - produce architectural drawings that display all necessary views, notes, material lists, and schedules. - explain the difference between various common manufacturing materials and demonstrate a knowledge of the process available to transform these materials into finished products. - demonstrate the proper use of standard hand and power tools. - identify the major components required for building construction as they pertain to foundations, framing, electrical, and interior/exterior finishing. - demonstrate the proper setup and usage of typical surveying instruments used to prepare a site for future construction. - utilize the necessary mathematics to formulate components, such as points, angles, areas, and elevations, to be used for survey drawings. - demonstrate proper procedures for laying out and - installing electrical systems and equipment for national electrical code specifications. - organize and write technical reports based on data and specifications necessary for typical construction projects. - demonstrate the procedures necessary for preparation and installation of concrete and masonry products used on construction projects. - demonstrate the use of a computer-aided drafting workstation in creating architectural drawings. - explain the importance of developing an accurate construction estimate before beginning construction projects. - demonstrate the proper care and technique required for finishing a construction project. - interpret Occupational Safety and Health Administration (OSHA) regulations and apply them to all construction areas, equipment, and employees. - demonstrate a background in the liberal arts and social science areas so that their education is not too narrowly technical and lacking in aesthetics and consideration of social issues. - communicate with others in a professional manner by means of verbal, written, and electronic media. - develop a style of workmanship and collaboration that is necessary for a team environment.
+- locate specific details from a drawing set, including plan, elevation, section, site, and detail drawings. - produce architectural drawings that display all necessary views, notes, material lists, and schedules. - explain the difference between various common manufacturing materials and demonstrate a knowledge of the process available to transform these materials into finished products. - demonstrate the proper use of standard hand and power - identify the major components required for building construction as they pertain to foundations, framing, electrical, and interior/exterior finishing. - demonstrate the proper setup and usage of typical surveying instruments used to prepare a site for future construction. - utilize the necessary mathematics to formulate components, such as points, angles, areas, and elevations, to be used for survey drawings. - demonstrate proper procedures for laying out and - installing electrical systems and equipment for national electrical code specifications. - organize and write technical reports based on data and specifications necessary for typical construction - demonstrate the procedures necessary for preparation and installation of concrete and masonry products used on construction projects. - demonstrate the use of a computer-aided drafting workstation in creating architectural drawings. - explain the importance of developing an accurate construction estimate before beginning construction projects. - demonstrate the proper care and technique required for finishing a construction project. - interpret Occupational Safety and Health Administration (OSHA) regulations and apply them to all construction areas, equipment, and employees. - demonstrate a background in the liberal arts and social science areas so that their education is not too narrowly technical and lacking in aesthetics and consideration of social issues. - communicate with others in a professional manner by means of verbal, written, and electronic media. - develop a style of workmanship and collaboration that is necessary for a team environment.

-First Semester Credits
+First Semester .
+(Credits

 HAC 119 Construction Print Reading 3

-MET 104 Manufacturing
+MET 104 Manufacturing 3

-MAT 130 Industrial Mathematics 3
+MAT 130 Industrial Mathematics

 ENG 105 Research and Composition 3

-Elective Social Science/Humanities 3 3 3 3
+Elective Social Science/Humanities 3 3 3

 15

-Second Seme ster
+Second Semes ster

 CON 104 Concrete/Masonry Principles 3

-CON 102 Frame Construction Techniques 4
+CON 102 Frame Construction Techniques

-ENG 107 Writing in the Workplace 3
+ENG 107 Writing in the Workplace

-MET 111 Computer-Aided Drafting 4
+MET 111 Computer-Aided Drafting 3 4

 Elective Social Science/Humanities 3

-2.000.00 Conar Colorico, Harrian III.co 17
+17

-Third Semeste • •
+Third Semeste r

-- 0

-CON 201 HAC 160 Surveying 3 3
+CON 201 Surveying 3

-Residential Wiring 3 4
+HAC 160 Residential Wiring 3 3 4

 PHY 110 Elements of Physics 4

-CON 105 Architectural Computer 0
+CON 105 Architectural Computer

-OON 004 Applications 2
+Applications 2

-CON 204 Construction Codes and 0
+CON 204 Construction Codes and

-Specifications 3 15
+Specifications 3

-15
+· 15

-Fourth Semester
+Fourth Semest ter

 CON 103 Interior/Exterior Finishing 4

 CON 202 Construction Estimating 3

-ENG 111 Speech 3
+ENG 111 Speech 3 4

 CON 210 Construction Practicum 4

 14

 Credit Total 61